mdx-workshop/mdx-submissions21/paper.md

 ## Model Configuration
 To fairly compare the number of parameters and performance, we follow the configurations of @choi:2020.
 The $|S_L|$ is 16 and $d_k$ is 24.
 Those are the same as the original LaSAFT's configuration.
-In this same condition, the original LaSAFT's parameters are 4.5M, while the LightSAFT has 3.8M parameters sufficient compression for the MDX challenge.
-The advanced LightSAFT, which contains the TFC-TDF blocks in the encoder, has only 2M parameters.
 It is less than half of the number of the original LaSAFT's parameters.
 We trained our proposed model by minimizing the mean squared error between the target's short-Time Fourier Transformation (STFT) and the model's output.
 For data augmentation, we generated the mixtures by mixing the different track's sources.